figgy-gethsmane/npc_project/README.md

 ## First name and Last name explained
 For the code that generates the First name of Each NPC, I made two different lists for male and female names, with each having three variations based on what race was chosen

+An example of how I did that using one variation in my code is below:

+    if gender == 0:

+        gender = "Male"

+        if race == 0:

+            race = "White"

+            name_list_M = [ "Noah" , "Liam ", "Jacob", "Mason", "William", "Ethan", "Michael", "Alexander", "Jayden" ,
+                        "Daniel", "Elijah", "Aiden", "James", "Benjamin", "Matthew", "Jackson", "Logan", "David", "Anthony", "Joseph", "Joshua", "Andrew", "Lucas", "Gabriel", "Samuel", "Christopher", "John", "Dylan", "Isaac", "Ryan" ]

+To extract a name from the list I would use the random library and then put that variable into a variable with both the female first names and male first names as seen below:

+    rando_name_M = random.choice(name_list_M)

+    uniname = rando_name_M